kabaehr/kabaehr.github.io/about.md

 	After studying Computer Science and Media I am now doing primarily web related stuff and developing single page applications.
 	When I have the time I like to try out new promising technologies and keep on track with the fast moving and exciting web.</p>

-	<p class="intro">This is where I want to blog about my experiences, problem solutions and other cool things I mainly faced in my projects.
+	<p class="intro">This is where I want to blog about my experiences, problem solutions and other cool things I mainly faced in my projects. <sub>Opinions are my own, not my company ones.</sub>

 	</p>